jnsbl/dotfiles-1/README.md

 - `dot-bootstrap`: sets up local environment by executing all roles in `local_env.yml`.
 - `dot`: updates local environment by executing all roles in `local_env.yml` except for the ones tagged with `bootstrap`.
+- `dot-tag`: updates local environment by executing all roles in `local_env.yml` tagged with the specified tag.

 ## Special files